 City Traps Rented to the Public

 Animal Care Services has a limited number of traps available for resident use.
 We require a copy of your driver’s license, a brief educational discussion with one of our trained staff members, and a signed trap rental agreement.
-While there is no rental charge, there is a $75 fee for lost or stolen small animal traps.
+There is a $50 rental charge and a $75 fee for lost or stolen small animal traps.